-Description: If the company applies Taiwan Depository & Clearing Corporation for the information of the table, the following can be explained in the notes of the table.
+Description: If the company applies Taiwan Depository & Clearing Corporation for the information of the table, the following can be explained in

-(1) The major shareholders information was from the data that the Company issued common shares (including treasury shares) and preference shares in dematerialised form which were registered and held by the shareholders above 5% on the last operating date of each quarter and was calculated by the Taiwan Depository & Clearing Corporation.

-The share capital which was recorded on the financial statements may be different from the actual number of shares in dematerialised form because of a different calculation basis.

-(2) If the aforementioned data contains shares which were kept in trust by the shareholders, the data that was disclosed was the settlor's separate account for the fund set by the trustee.
+- (1) The major shareholders information was from the data that the Company issued common shares (including treasury shares) and preference shares in dematerialised form which were registered and held by the shareholders above 5% on the last operating date of each quarter. - The share capital which was recorded on the financial statements may be different from the actual number of shares in dematerialised form because of a different calculation basis. - (2) If the aforementioned data contains shares which were kept in trust by the shareholders, the data that was disclosed was the settlor's separate account for the fund set by the trustee.